bzsasson/claude-mcp-server-gateway/README.md

 # Claude MCP server gateway

-A Python MCP server gateway for Claude Desktop, Claude Code, and Cline.
+A Python MCP server gateway for Claude Desktop, Claude Code, Cline and Roo.
 Instead of loading all MCP tools at startup, it loads them on demand.

-**Works with:** Claude Desktop (app), Claude Code (terminal), Cline (VSCode extension)
+**Works with:** Claude Desktop (app), Claude Code (terminal), Cline  and Roo (VSCode extensions)

 ## Compatibility